bajamircea/bajamircea.github.io/_posts/2025-11-14-one-hundred-years.markdown

 of his bosses that his boss hesitated at the most benign questions asking back instead "Wait a minute, where is thing going to take me?".

 Benjamin Franklin was largely home schooled.
-He dabbed with going to a school, but learned a trade instead: he became a printer.
+He dabbled with going to a school, but learned a trade instead: he became a printer.

 Although Franklin believed in God, there is stark difference rooted into what he read, compared with Woolman.
-When Woolman travels to England he tries to make sailors give up drinking and swearing and become proper Christians.
-When Franklin travels to England, he notices that a lighthouse saved them for crashing into rocks and makes a not to plead for more lighthouses to be build in America.
+When Woolman travels to England, he tries to make sailors give up drinking and swearing, and become proper Christians.
+When Franklin travels to England, he notices that a lighthouse saved them for crashing into rocks and makes a mental note to request for more lighthouses to be built in America.

 John Woolman died of smallpox, Benjamin Franklin's son died of smallpox.